Using Vacation to Offset an Existing Leave of Absence

 - This form only applies to the 2022/2023 academic year

 A leave of absence and related training extensions can often be confusing.
+Each national certifying Board has their own requirements for exam eligibility and certification.
+You need to understand what these are.
 Please see our FAQ for further details and the contract language that applies.

 Using Vacation to Offset a Leave of Absence